foxpc-ai/pipreqgen/README.md

-# Reqgen
+# PipReqgen

-Reqgen is a Python-based tool that automatically generates a `requirements.txt` file for a given Python or Jupyter notebook file.
+Pipreqeqgen is a Python-based tool that automatically generates a `requirements.txt` file for a given Python or Jupyter notebook file.

 ## Features